blakejohnson/qiskit-ibm-runtime/README.md

 - The source script and metadata file of your program must be named `<program_name>.py` and `<program_name>.json`, respectively, where `<program_name>` is the name of your program (but with underscore).
- They must also be in the `runtime` directory.
 Make sure the `name` field in the metadata matches your program name.

     - Python module names cannot have hyphens, and runtime program IDs cannot have underscores.
 Therefore, we have been using `program_name.py` to name the source file and `program-name` as the program name.

+- If the program is for cloud runtime, put the files in the `cloud_programs` directory.
+If it's for IQX runtime, put it in the `iqx_programs` directory.
+Put them in both if it's for both.
+If you don't know where it should go, contact @jessieyu or @tmittal.

 - Remember to add test cases for your program.
 Qiskit Runtime always updates to the latest Qiskit, and the nightly CI run for this repo will hopefully catch any incompatibilities early.